 Monsignor Pius raised his hand toward me, and I was seized by a sudden, excruciating sensation.
 I felt as though I were being dragged forward- compelled to go and kiss the hem of Monsignor Pius’s robes, but my muscles all seized up in protest.
 The tension between my will and the compulsion grew so strong that I felt as though I were being torn apart.
 I could not scream.

-After a time, the sensation ceased, and I fell to the grass.
+After a time, the sensation ceased, and I fell to the grass in relief.

 “Wonderful!”
 Monsignor Pius said.
 “Do you see how she resists even my power?
 I was compelling her to come forward, but she did not budge an inch.”